 Do not under any circumstances stay in a mobile home in any tropical system.

-Regarding social media accounts of storm enthusiast, sites that have computer models, and hurricane commentary, please do not make decisions on preparation based on those sites.
-These sites are great for learning, but do not make a decision to not leave or not prepare based on speculation.
+Regarding social media accounts of storm enthusiast, sites that have computer models, and hurricane commentary, please do not make decisions on preparations based on those sites.
+These sites are great for learning, but don’t make a decision to not leave or not prepare based on speculation.

 The single best source for tracking tropical storms and systems is the National Hurricane Center website which is updated every 4-6 hours with competent forecast.

-The single best information about disaster recovery and public assistance after a storm is your local emergency management authority.
+The single best information about disaster recovery and public assistance after a storm is your local emergency management office.

 Hurricane Dorian in September 2019: Hurricane Dorian was a Category 1 storm who’s center of circulation came within 10 miles of Carteret County NC before eventually making landfall along Cape Lookout.
 Dorian delivered her impact via her left side, so winds, storm surge, and damage to homes were minimal.
 Roofing contractors reported working along Bogue Banks, Beaufort, and areas down east near Cedar Island and Harkers Island for almost 8 months.
 Dorian caused electricity outages for 3-4 days and caused evacuations from areas down east and along Bogue Banks.